emqx/emqx-docs/en_US/deploy/tune.md

 DefaultLimitNOFILE=2097152
 ```

-### emqx.service
+### `emqx.service`

-Set the maximum number of file handles for emqx service in one of below paths depending
-on which Linux distribution is in use.
+Set the maximum number of file handles for emqx service in one of the below paths depending on which Linux distribution is used.

 - `/usr/lib/systemd/system/emqx.service`
 - `/lib/systemd/system/emqx.service`